Bigger and break-even or smaller and more profitable? Which would you prefer?

 We keep in contact throughout the year and reassess outcomes of their actions and revalue the company at regular intervals.

-No 50 page business plan and endless action points – but clear management priorities smarter working and increased profitability and capital value.
+No 50 page business plan and endless action points – but clear management priorities, smarter working, increased profitability and capital value.